Coming Home (Falling in Reverse album): Background

+Composition

+Musically, Coming Home has been described as pop-punk, electropop, space rock, post-hardcore, hard rock, and progressive rock.

 Commercial performance

 The album debuted at number 15 on the US Billboard Top Album Sales chart.
-As of May 2020, the album has already sold more than 97,000 copies in the United States.
+By May 2020, the album had already sold more than 97,000 copies in the United States.
+By May 2024, the album had sold 203,000 copies in the US.

 Track listing

 Personnel

 Credits for Coming Home adapted from AllMusic.